 The same is true in situations where a person chooses alternative methods of healing over conventional care.
 Spiritual Health Nutritionist and self-proclaimed “Cancer Kick-asser” Kenda Bell, 48, used a mind-body-spirit approach after her diagnosis in March of 2017.
 “I didn’t take the traditional medically advised route to heal, so some of my loved ones had concerns,” she says.
 She stresses that it’s important for family members to “respect [a person’s] choices.”
 It isn’t your body.
 It’s theirs.

 If you want to know how to support someone with chronic illness do some research

-Chronic illness isn’t fun, cute, or sexy.
-It doesn’t make a great happy hour conversation, and it’s rarely Snapchat or Instagram worthy.
+Living with a chronic illness isn’t fun, cute, or sexy.
+It doesn’t make a great happy hour conversation, and it’s rarely Snapchat or Instagram-worthy.
 Our “live your best life” culture can be hard to reconcile when someone you love is living through what could be some of their worst times yet.
 It can be extremely tempting to go ghost.
 Don’t.

-If swiveling, tipping your hat, and metaphorically moonwalking out of someone’s life when they tell you they’re ill is the biggest dick move ever, then standing strong and being there makes you the exact opposite of that.
+If swiveling, tipping your hat, and metaphorically moonwalking out of someone’s life when they tell you they have a chronic illness is the biggest dick move ever, then standing strong and being there makes you the exact opposite of that.
 No, not a vagina – a good friend.

 Carmen R. H. Chandler

 Carmen R. H. Chandler is the creator of the online community The Body Temple, where she writes and provides culturally relevant wellness information for women of color.